The Armoury WaterWarfare General Information iSoaker.com Home

 Overall ::

 As a whole, the Mizumi Shubi is a sturdy, Manga-styled water blaster with respectable pressurized-reservoir performance.
 The side-mounted shield offers a little bit of added defensive protection, but its small size limits its usefulness.
 In the end, though, the Mizumi Shubi produced a good, solid stream for a blaster of its size, making for a good, albeit somewhat larger back-up blaster.
-Of course, as a pistol-class water blaster, one must remain weary of pretty much any larger air-pressure or elastic/CPS-based blaster.
+Of course, as a pistol-class water blaster, one must remain wary of pretty much any larger air-pressure or elastic/CPS-based blaster.

 Pros